 A good hole saw kit is a staple in every pro’s arsenal.
 Check out these great tips to drill faster, cleaner, and safer with your hole saws.

-When you need to drill a large hole, bigger than an inch in diameter or so, a hole saw is simply the right tool for the job.
+When you need to drill a hole bigger than an inch in diameter or so, a hole saw is the right tool for the job.
 However, hole saws have a well-deserved reputation for being no fun to use.
 If the prospect of using one conjures memories of an ice pack on your wrist and the smell of burning wood, relax and read on.
-Here are 14 tips to help ensure safe, successful cutting.

 A bit is better for some holes